 To rank better on Google, write for people, not machines

 How could purposefully avoiding thinking about keywords and entities provide better search results?
-Because when you focus on providing the best experience for actual people, then the entities and keywords will come naturally and your SEO will improve as a result.
+Because when you focus on providing the best experience for actual people, then the entities and keywords will come naturally and your SEO marketing will improve as a result.
 The synonyms, variants, and relevant entities will be a natural part of your content, and Google will pick up on that.
 After all, Google is most interested in understanding how people communicate with other people, not how people communicate with computers.
 And every passing second the search engine gets better at differentiating content that is written for computers and not people.

 Disambiguate by using multiple keyword synonyms and variants (and not keyword-stuffing) and by researching secondary keywords and entities